Risk of getting COVID-19 after vaccination

 After the first vaccination, you may still get COVID-19 because your immunity to the virus is not yet fully developed.
 After the second vaccination, there is a much lower risk of becoming ill, because you are better protected.
 That is why it is important to get the second vaccination as well.

-One to two weeks after the second vaccination, 60-90% of vaccinated people are protected against COVID-19.
+7 to 14 days after full vaccination with one of the COVID-19 vaccines (AstraZeneca, Janssen, Pfizer or Moderna), 60-90% of vaccinated people are protected against COVID-19.
 This means that not everyone is protected.
-The chance of getting COVID-19 after two vaccinations is very small, but not zero.
+The chance of getting COVID-19 after full vaccination is very small, but not zero.
 If you do get COVID-19, your illness will usually be less serious.
-For that reason, you must still follow the rules for everyone, even after vaccination.
-The policy may change once more information is available on how effective the vaccines are and how long protection lasts.
+It is still important to follow the general coronavirus rules, even after vaccination.

 Vaccine protection against variants of the virus

 There are indications that vaccination does not work as well against some variants, such as the South African variant.
 Research is taking place at the international level to determine exactly what this means for people who have been vaccinated.

 It is normal for a virus to change.
 Different variants of the coronavirus SARS-CoV-2 have been found all over the world.
 Since the variants only involve minimal changes in the virus, this does not mean that the vaccine will immediately no longer be effective at all.
 Even if a vaccine is slightly less effective against a variant, it can still offer protection against serious illness and death.

 When variants of the virus occur, they will be subjected to research at the national and international levels to determine how they respond to the vaccines.

 RIVMNational Institute for Public Health and the Environment is also conducting research on variants of the coronavirus SARS-CoV-2.
 Read more about that research: Variants of the coronavirus SARS-CoV-2.